 Building Good Logistic Practices Can Kickstart The Global Trade Recovery

 The concept of logistics doesn't just revolve around determining transportation and warehousing needs.
 Instead, it can be defined as a combination of principals, approaches, and leading drivers to further ensure effective collaboration between business agenda, and policies across the entire supply chain.
-In terms of global trade finance, successful logistic practices can help promote supply chain performance by improving supply chain management as a whole.
+In terms of international trade finance, successful logistic practices can help promote supply chain performance by improving supply chain management as a whole.

 But the global pandemic of Covid-19, further combined with worldwide lockdowns, caused restricted regulations on the movement of cargo at a time when it was extremely necessary.
 Even critical cargo, for example, medical equipment, medicine, and food were put on hold.
 In this scenario, implementing a good logistic strategy in the organization can help the supply chain leaders pace up with the supply chain changes.